RamblingGeekUK/ramblinggeek-dev/src/content/post/raspberry-pi-pico-custom-u2f.md

 apt-get install python3
 ```

-Now clone micropython and update it with the mbedtl library
+Now clone Micro Python and update it with the mbedtl library

 ```bash
 cd /var/host